- ABSTRACT SUBMISSION: April 28, 2026

 Session 06 - Indoor air quality and its implications

 Indoor air pollution poses a threat to human health, causing millions of deaths every year.
 The COVID-19 pandemic underscored the critical role of ventilation in mitigating the transmission of respiratory disease and highlighted the importance of improving indoor air quality.
 Worldwide, around 2.4 billion people still cook using polluted fuels such as solid fuels and kerosene.
 Each year, 3.2 million people die prematurely from illnesses attributable to household air pollution caused by the incomplete combustion of solid fuels and kerosene used for cooking.
-Session topics include:
+Session topics include: • Monitoring of indoor air quality • Air cleaning, ventilation and filtration • COVID-19 and Viral Transmission • Health Outcomes and Exposure Assessment • Indoor microbiological exposure • Thermal Comfort • Indoor air Policy, Regulation and Standards

 Session 07 - Machine Learning and Reduced Form Models Developments and Applications

 Typically, a limited number of specific simulations using chemical transport models (CTMs) or Gaussian plume models are used to derive relationships between emissions from particular sources and a response variable (pollutant concentration, health impact, etc.) for specific locations.
 We want to discuss here the potential usages/applications of Machine Learning (ML) and Reduced form models (RFM) that are computationally efficient and allow users to rapidly assess air quality impacts for a large number of emission scenarios, making them especially useful as screening tools for evaluating policy scenarios.
+There have been many ML and RFM implementations on air quality forecasting in recent years and this session focuses on the development, evaluation, and application of ML and RFMs.
+Topics include, but are not limited to, the following:

 - Developing and evaluating ML and RFMs